Electric Bike Tour on Idaho's Iconic Rails-to-Trails

 This afternoon is free time to explore downtown Coeur d’Alene!
 Enjoy the shops and art galleries, take the 2-mile walk around Tubbs Hill on the lakefront.
 Those who golf might want to try and book a time on the Coeur d’Alene Resort golf course.

-Dinner together and a festive evening in Coeur d’Alene.
+Dinner together and another festive evening in Coeur d’Alene.

 Biking: 18 miles total with optional routes if desired.
 All paved.